voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

-    Note that accessing a sample by its integer index in a |DatasetView| is not allowed, as this is not an efficient operation with FiftyOne datasets.
+    Note that accessing a sample by its integer index in a |DatasetView| is not allowed, as this is not an efficient operation.

     The best practice is to lookup indidivual samples by ID, use array slicing to extract a range of samples, and iterate over samples in a view.

     .. code-block:: python
-        :linenos:

         view[0]
         # KeyError: "Accessing samples by numeric index is not supported.
 Use sample IDs or slices"